 Calzones… delicious, hot pizza pockets from Italy.
-Even though they take a bit of time to make, they are easy to execute, hearty, and oh so tasty.
+Even though they take a bit of time to make, this recipe for vegan calzones with zucchini and tofu ricotta is easy to execute, hearty, and oh so tasty.
 I love to serve them with some marinara or pizza sauce on top.
 Total yum!

 Pizza dough for one 12″ pizza (I used this recipe – see note above)

 ¼ cup sliced sun-dried tomatoes packed in oil + 1 Tbsp of the oil from the jar

 ½ tsp dried rosemary

 2 cups thinly sliced zucchini cut into half moons